 Chimichurri sauce originates from Argentina as a condiment for grilled meats.
-Combining fresh herbs and chiles, chimichurri works well as either a sauce (salsa) or marinade.
-We take to the next level with a few umami additions.
+Combining fresh herbs and chiles, Umami Chimichurri Sauce works well as either a salsa or marinade.

 |Prep Time:||20 min|

 - 3 – 4 Garlic cloves

 - 1 Red Jalapeño or Serrano chile, seeds and veins removed, roughly chopped

 - 1 bunch fresh Cilantro